Skip to main content

 Catheter Handling Sleeve

-I prefer catheters that have a gripper sleeve or handling sleeve, which allows me to advance the catheter without touching it directly.
-This reduces the risk of contamination and may help reduce the risk of urinary tract infections too.
+I prefer catheters with a gripper sleeve or handling sleeve, which allows me to advance the catheter without touching it directly.
+This reduces the risk of contamination and may also help reduce the risk of urinary tract infections.

 Hydrophilic or Pre-lubricated Catheter Options

-Depending on your catheter insurance coverage, you may want to try an advanced catheter, such as a hydrophilic catheter or a pre-lubricated closed system catheter.
-Personally, I find these easier to use so I’m not fumbling with trying to apply lubricant gel every time I have to cath.
+Depending on your catheter insurance coverage, you may want to try an advanced catheter, such as a hydrophilic or a pre-lubricated closed system catheter.
+Personally, I find these easier to use, so I don’t have to fumble with trying to apply lubricant gel every time I have to cath.

 If you’re in a wheelchair, closed system catheters are a great option.
-This is because they’re more sterile and may help limit the risk of urinary tract infections.
+They’re more sterile and may help limit the risk of urinary tract infections.
 Plus, these are all-in-one systems so you can directly cath from your wheelchair into a collection bag, which you can empty into the toilet.

 Extra-Long Catheter Tube or Extension Tube